 Quick and easy Instant Pot corn on the cob.
 Try cooking corn on the cob in a pressure cooker and you will never cook it over the stovetop again!
 This corn makes a wonderful side dish to accompany any meal.

 I absolutely love corn!
-Corn on the cob with melted butter, parmesan, chilli powder, salt, and cilantro is probably my favorite combination.
+Corn on the cob with melted butter, parmesan, chili powder, salt, and cilantro is probably my favorite combination.
 But I also really like simple and plain corn on the cob with a little bit of butter and a sprinkle of salt.

 Ever since I got my Instant Pot last summer, I never boiled corn on the cob over the stovetop again!
 Or cooked chickpeas for hummus the way that I always did, I almost cook everything in my Instant Pot.